 We predicted all this (along with countless others) because it was all rather obvious.
 We knew that as foreign companies poured into China and hired Chinese employees, wages would have to increase and with that, spending.
 We knew that as foreign manufacturers poured into China or simply sourced their products to Chinese factories, the need for companies to service the manufacturers and those who profited from it would increase.

-Earlier this year, in a post entitled, “The End of Cheap China, But Not China Manufacturing,” China Business Blog & Podcast wrote of how China’s rising prices would influence foreign investment into China.
+Earlier this year, in a post entitled, “The End of Cheap China, But Not China Manufacturing,” [link no longer exists] China Business Blog & Podcast wrote of how China’s rising prices would influence foreign investment into China.
 It too concluded that manufacturing would move inland.

 In a recent article, “For Some U.S. Manufacturers, Time to Head Home: More companies are assessing the true cost of outsourcing,” Business Week too writes of rising costs in China and of how this is pushing low-end manufacturers to return home.